-As noted previously, monitoring of CLF2 was discontinued as the casing failed in 2020.
-There is no recommendation to repair or replace this well as adequate water level monitoring data are obtained by the remaining wells CLF3, CLF4 and CLF5.
-Historic monitoring wells BH02-1, BH02-3, BH02-4 and RW19 have been removed from the monitoring program in the current PTTW as they are situated within the limit of extraction.
+Monitoring of CLF2 was discontinued as the casing failed in 2020.
+Adequate water level monitoring data are obtained at the remaining wells CLF3, CLF4 and CLF5.
+Historic monitoring wells BH02-1, BH02-3, BH02-4 and domestic wells RW18 and RW19 have been removed from the monitoring program as they are situated within the limit of extraction.